Nenjathai Killathe: Plot

-Chandrasekhar and Mala are a married couple; their marital life is miserable due to Mala's demonic behaviour.
-Mala suspects that Chandrasekhar's classmate Ramya is his concubine since he visits her often.
+Chandrasekhar and Mala are a married couple; their marital life is miserable due to Mala's irrational behaviour.
+Mala suspects that Chandrasekhar's classmate Ramya and her husband are having an affair since he visits her often.
 Chandrasekhar learns of Ramya's love for him only after his marriage to Mala.
 Ramya remains single and they share a platonic relationship, which antagonises Mala.

 Chandrasekhar's sister Viji, who lives with him and Mala, is enthusiastic, fun-loving, and lives on her own terms.
 One day she bumps into Ram, a mechanic with an inferiority complex.
 Despite initial conflicts, they slowly become friends.

 Pratap, a photographer and distant relative of Chandrasekhar, comes to Chennai from Calcutta and meets Viji.
 Though Pratap likes Viji, he does not propose to her.

 Ram proposes to Viji, who is unsure whether to accept his suit.
 However, they become closer.

 Viji's harmless mischief at home with Mala intensifies when Viji mixes chilli powder in Mala's bath water as punishment for the nuisance Mala creates at home; Mala swears revenge.

 Viji accepts Ram's proposal and informs Chandrasekhar, who advises her to reconsider her decision as he feels they are incompatible.
 However, seeing her persistence, he approves.
 Ram's parents visit Viji's house to meet Chandrasekhar and take the proposal forward; as he is absent, they meet Mala, who lies to them about an abortion Viji had, as a result of a stray relationship.
 Shocked, they inform Ram that they have heard this from a doctor, to keep the informer's identity a secret.